MicrosoftDocs/azure-dev-docs/articles/java/ee/liberty-with-microsoft-entra-id.md

 ## Protect a WebSphere Liberty/Open Liberty app by using OpenID Connect

-In this section, you secure a WebSphere Liberty/Open Liberty app that authenticates and authorizes users in your Microsoft Entra tenant by using OpenID Connect.
+In this section, you secure a WebSphere Liberty/Open Liberty app that authenticates and authorizes users in your Microsoft Entra tenant by using OIDC.
 You also learn how to give users access to certain parts of the app using role-based access control (RBAC).

 The sample WebSphere Liberty/Open Liberty app for this quickstart is on GitHub in the [liberty-entra-id](https://github.com/Azure-Samples/liberty-entra-id/tree/2024-09-26) repository.